A direct approach to computing the non-interacting kinetic energy functional: Mathematical Background

 Note that the Coulomb interaction in three dimensions belongs to $Y^3$.
 The Friedrichs extension can be used to extend $H_v$ to a self-adjoint operator.
 The ground state energy for a given potential $v$ is defined as

 For a given wavefunction $\psi \in \mathcal{Q}$, we define the corresponding electron density $\rho_\psi:\mathbb{R}^d \to \mathbb{R}$ as

 It was established in \cite{Lieb83} that for $\rho \in \mathcal{I}_N$ there exists a $\psi \in \mathcal{Q}$ such that $\rho_\psi = \rho$.
 A density $\rho \in \mathcal{I}_N$ is said to be $N$-representable for this reason.
-In contrast, densities that correspond to the solution of the variational problem \eqref{eq:min_E} are said to be $v$-representable.
-An explicit characterization of the set of all $v$-representable densities is unknown.
+In contrast, densities that correspond to the solution of the variational problem \eqref{eq:min_E} are said to be $v$-representable, while those that correspond to the solution of \eqref{eq:min_E} with $w_{ee}=0$ are called non-interacting $v$-representable.
+Although a complete explicit description of the sets of $v$-representable and non-interacting $v$-representable densities is still unknown in full generality, in one dimension there has been notable progress toward characterizing large---in some cases complete---subsets of representable densities \cite{sutter2024vrep, sutter2024vrep_temp, corso2025rigorous}.
+These developments make the inverse method for the non-interacting kinetic energy feasible in 1D since it relies on being able to determine whether a density is non-interacting $v$-representable.

 The central thesis of Hohenberg and Kohn's density functional theory \cite{HK64} is the restatement of the variational principle \eqref{eq:min_E} in an exactly equivalent form in terms of the electron density.
 The constrained-search formulation due to Levy \cite{Levy79} and Lieb \cite{Lieb83} exploits the fact that the set of all $N$-representable densities, $\mathcal{I}_N$, is known to rewrite the variational principle \eqref{eq:min_E} as